-An undervoltage/initialization circuit holds the parts in a disconnected state which presents high-impedance to all SDA and SCL pins during power-up.
-A LOW on the ENABLE pin also forces the parts into the low current disconnected state when the $I{CC}$ is essentially zero.
-As the power supply is brought up and the ENABLE is HIGH or the part is powered and the ENABLE is taken from LOW to HIGH it enters an initialization state where the internal references are stabilized and the precharge circuit is enabled.
+An undervoltage and initialization circuit holds the parts in a disconnected state which presents high-impedance to all SDAn and SCLn pins during power-up.
+A LOW on the ENABLE pin also forces the parts into the low current disconnected state when the I{CC} is essentially zero.
+As the power supply is brought up and the ENABLE is HIGH or the part is powered and the ENABLE is taken from LOW to HIGH it enters an initialization state where the internal references are stabilized and the 92 μ A input pull-ups (on the PCA9513A) is enabled.
 At the end of the initialization state the 'Stop Bit And Bus Idle' detect circuit is enabled.
-With the ENABLE pin HIGH long enough to complete the initialization state ( $t{en}$ ) and remaining HIGH when all the SDA and SCL pins have been HIGH for the bus idle time or when all pins are HIGH and a STOP condition is seen on the SDAIN and SCLIN pins, SDAIN is connected to SDAOUT and SCLIN is connected to SCLOUT.
-The 1 V precharge circuitry is activated during the initialization and is deactivated when the connection is made.
-The precharge circuitry pulls up the SDA and SCL pins to 1 V through individual 100 k $\Omega$ nominal resistors.
-This precharges the pins to 1 V to minimize the worst case disturbances that result from inserting a card into the backplane where the backplane and the card are at opposite logic levels.
+With the ENABLE pin HIGH long enough to complete the initialization state (t{en}) and remaining HIGH when all the SDAn and SCLn pins have been

+HIGH for the bus idle time or when all pins are HIGH and a STOP condition is seen on the SDAIN and SCLIN pins, SDAIN is connected to SDAOUT and SCLIN is connected to SCLOUT.